diegopliebana/diegopliebana.github.io/_projects/tag.md

 <div class="row">

 <div class="col-sm-7" markdown="1">
-Another important strand of research <strong>led by James Goodman</strong> has investigated how Artificial Intelligence can support tabletop game designers during development rather than merely play finished games.
+Another important strand of research has investigated how Artificial Intelligence can support tabletop game designers during development rather than merely play finished games.
 In <em>A Case Study in AI-Assisted Board Game Design</em>, Goodman and colleagues followed the development of an analogue board game while incorporating automated AI playtesting alongside conventional human playtesting.
 The study examined the kinds of questions that arise during iterative game design and how large-scale simulation can provide additional evidence to help designers answer them.
 The resulting approach is explicitly <strong>designer-in-the-loop</strong>.
 The designer determines which aspects of a game need investigation; AI agents generate large quantities of gameplay data; appropriate metrics are extracted from those simulations; and the results are interpreted together with evidence obtained from human playtesting.

 A central conclusion of this work is that automated playtesting should <strong>complement rather than replace human playtesting</strong>.
 Artificial Intelligence is particularly valuable for questions that benefit from large numbers of repeated games and quantitative analysis, while human players remain essential for evaluating subjective qualities such as enjoyment, clarity, engagement and theme.

-This James Goodman-led research established an important bridge between the academic work conducted with TAG and the subsequent practical application of automated playtesting and game analysis in Tabletop R&D.
+This research established an important bridge between the academic work conducted with TAG and the subsequent practical application of automated playtesting and game analysis in Tabletop R&D.
 </div>

 <div class="col-sm-5" markdown="1">